Welcome to the AngelSense Blog

 Music therapy uses different types of music-related activities to help people with autism and special needs.
 With music therapy, autism traits such as anxiety, communication issues, impaired cognitive functioning, and behavioral issues can be improved.
 Therapy usually consists of singing, songwriting, listening to and playing instruments, and even composition.
 Another type of therapy uses music to assist with guided imagery.

-Does Music Therapy Work?
+Does Music Therapy For Autism Work?

 Yes, research has confirmed that a high level of engagement between the therapist and clients with autism showed improvement in language, social communication, anxiety, emotional regulation, and other areas revolving around quality of life.
 When researched as a cure, results were poor but when functional gains were monitored definite improvements were apparent.